eezstreet/SWATEliteForce/README.md

   * Enemies have figured out how to equip heavy armor!
 Your AP rounds will be very important.
 - Menu improvements!
   * You can now apply a single tab (or a whole loadout) to another officer, another team, or element.
 It's much easier now to keep a consistent loadout amongst your men.
+  * You can now select which entrance to use in an All Missions campaign.
   * You can now vote (in multiplayer) to end the current map, or to go to the next map.
 You can also vote in Career CO-OP mode.
   * The Join Game menu now won't show duplicate servers, the player sorting is better, and there is a link to download the server browser plugin.
   * The main menu now has a link to Discord and the Wiki and shows the mod version.